 The Shop Around the Corner

-Two employees at a gift shop can barely stand one another, without realizing that they're falling in love through the post as each other's anonymous pen pal.
+Two employees at a gift shop can barely stand each other, without realizing that they are falling in love through the post as each other's anonymous pen pal.
 (99 mins.)

 Easily the best romantic comedy of all time.
 Lubitsch